 Note: Audio programs configured in the Program Configuration menu are used to select a program for measurement by the Loudness application, to display audio bars in the Audio application, and to monitor with headphones.
 When all the channels are unassigned, all the channels are treated as stereo pairs.
 The audio programs in the Dolby E stream are automatically set up based on the Dolby D/D Plus/E metadata.

-3. To begin monitoring this input, select the configured input.
+- 3. Configure the data rate.
+(See Configure the Data Rate.) - 4.
+To begin monitoring this input, select the configured input.
 (See Select Input.)

 Configure and Monitor ST2110